windhunter089/Machine-Learning-for-Investment/README.md

-# Trading Strategy Evaluation Using Bagging Learners with Technical Analysis Indicators
+# Trading Strategy Evaluation Using Machine Learning with Technical Analysis Indicators as features

 ## Overview
 This project evaluates the effectiveness of a manual trading strategy versus a machine learning-based trading strategy.
 Both strategies use three technical indicators: EMA9 crossover EMA21, MACD, and Bollinger Bands.
 The machine learning strategy employs a bagging learner with decision trees.